-We’ve picked 25 of our favourite house plants below, listed below.
+We’ve picked 25 of our favourite indoor plants below, listed below.

 Spider plants (Chlorophytum) are easy to grow and will reward you with frequent offsets that can be grown on and given to friends.
 As well as the variegated varieties ‘Vittatum’ and ‘Variegatum’, you could also grow ‘Lemon’, which has fresh green foliage.
 They look fabulous in hanging containers.
 Grow out of direct sunlight, and water and feed regularly while in active growth.